 What is the minimum temperature a landlord must provide?
 Under the HHSRS, the standard is 21°C in the main living area and 18°C in bedrooms when outside temperature is -1°C. Failure to heat a property adequately can constitute a fitness-for-habitation breach and expose landlords to rent repayment orders covering up to 12 months' rent paid.

 Will landlords have to replace gas boilers by 2030?
-Not by law.
-The 2030 requirement is to reach EPC band C, not to remove any specific heating system.
-However, gas boilers are capped at band D under the new Home Energy Model Heating System metric.
-Properties relying on gas heating with poor insulation will need additional measures to reach band C. Properties with modern condensing boilers and strong insulation may still hit C, but many will need extra work.
+No. The proposed 2030 requirement is to reach EPC band C, not to remove any specific heating system, and it is not law yet.
+Under the proposed Home Energy Model, gas boilers would be capped at band D on the Heating System metric.
+Properties relying on gas heating with poor insulation would need additional measures to reach band C. Properties with modern condensing boilers and strong insulation may still hit C, but many will need extra work.

 What happens if a rental property has no fixed heating?
 Absent or inadequate heating is an HHSRS Category 1 hazard.
 The local council has a mandatory duty to act and cannot choose to ignore it.
 Tenants can also apply for rent repayment orders covering up to 12 months' rent.
 Portable heaters do not satisfy the legal requirement.